brenofsena/stark-boilerplate-ts/readme.md

 > ## Stark Boilerplate

-This boilerplate is now ready to integrate with Travis, Heroku and Coveralls for CI/CD
+This boilerplate is now ready to integrate with Travis, Heroku and Coveralls

-1. Create an account on [Heroku](https://www.heroku.com/), connect with your github and activate automatic deploy
-2. Create a [Travis](https://travis-ci.org/) account, add your repository and add your heroku key in the settings
-3. Create a [Coveralls](http://coveralls.io/) account and add your repository to code coverage

 > ### Getting Started